-Professional Studies General Education is designed for adult learners, generally 23 years of age and older.
+Professional Studies General Education is designed for adult learners.
 Single courses (on campus or online) are offered throughout the calendar year.
 Learners may enroll by contacting the School of Professional Studies admissions office.
 Financial assistance is available.
 Offerings include courses such as: